• Skip to primary navigation

 For vegan plant-based eaters, who rely exclusively on plant foods such as fruits, vegetables, legumes, grains, and nuts in addition to plant-derived products such as tofu, tempeh, bread, and pasta, to name just a few, the question of organics is particularly important.

-Recent research has revealed that while conventional and organic produce has similar levels of many types of nutrients, organic foods have one very significant health advantage –they’re higher in antioxidants, which protect cells by preventing the formation of free radicals.
+1. NUTRITION: Research reveals that while conventional and organic produce has similar levels of many nutrients, organic foods have one very significant health advantage –they’re higher in antioxidants, which protect cells by preventing the formation of free radicals.

 Affordability of Organic

-Let’s be honest – many more people would buy organic, whether for environmental, health or nutritional concerns if organic food was more affordable.
+While there are many advantages to eating organic, it's not always feasible for everyone to buy organic produce.
+Many more people would buy organic, whether for environmental, health, or nutritional concerns, if organic food was more affordable.
 But the fact is that organic foods tend to be more expensive, often considerably so, compared to their conventional counterparts.

-For many people, it may simply not be affordable to buy exclusively organic produce and other food items.
+Buying exclusively organic produce and other food items may not be affordable for many people.
 That may be the case for you, in fact.
-But when it comes to fruits and vegetables, there is an answer, and it involves a bit of a compromise.
+But when it comes to fruits and vegetables, there is an answer, which involves a bit of a compromise.
+This is where the Clean 15 and the Dirty Dozen come in.

 Beets-Fresh root vegetables on display with Text Does organic really matter?
 Organic vs Non-Organic by Diane Smith